Bob Dylan Center Tulsa, OK

 ESSAY AWARD

-An Opportunity for Tulsa Public School Students in Grades 11 and 12
+An Opportunity for Tulsa County Public School Students in Grades 11 and 12

-The Bob Dylan Center announces the inauguration of the Mavis Staples Freedom Highway Essay Award, an educational initiative that highlights the center’s commitment to encouraging younger generations to harness the power of music in their scholastic endeavors, the honing of their world views and their creative modes of self-expression.
+The Bob Dylan Center presents the Mavis Staples Freedom Highway Essay Award, an educational initiative that highlights the center’s commitment to encouraging younger generations to harness the power of music in their scholastic endeavors, the honing of their world views and their creative modes of self-expression.

-Inspired by and named in honor of the legendary R&B singer and civil rights activist Mavis Staples, and supported by center Founding Partners Bob Ramsey and Jenny Norton, the Freedom Highway Essay Award provides high-school students with an opportunity to explore the ways in which music can serve as a catalyst for positive change.
-Participants will reflect on themes of social justice as it is shaped and reflected by music.
+Inspired by and named in honor of the legendary R&B singer and civil rights activist Mavis Staples, and supported by center Founding Partners Bob Ramsey and Jenny Norton through the Freedom Highway and Beyond Education Fund, the Freedom Highway Essay Award provides high-school students with an opportunity to explore the ways in which music can serve as a catalyst for positive change.

 Essay Prompts

-Participants will write their essays in response to their choice of one of the prompts presented in the following video:
+Participants will write their essays in response to the prompt presented in the following video:

 Essay Contest Details